nearprotocol/stakewars/troubleshooting.md

 }
 ```

-If you see any differences, your node is running an outdated version of nearcore and needs to be reset manually.
+If you see different version or build, your node is running an outdated release of nearcore and needs a reset.

 **Remediation**
 1. Stop nearup with `nearup stop`